edohor/githubRepoSearch/README.md

 "# githubRepoSearch"

-Run the app by typing "parcel index.html" in terminal and open it in http://localhost:1234
+Run the app by typing "parcel index.html" in terminal and open it on http://localhost:1234

 The app shows the 'example' profile by default when opening on http://localhost:1234